-Welcome to the website for the Communication & Culture Program, which offers a unique interdisciplinary major and a minor at Clark University — focusing on culture, media, and society.
+Welcome to the website for the Cultural Studies and Communication Program (formerly Communication and Culture), which offers a unique interdisciplinary major and a minor at Clark University — focusing on culture, media, and society.

-A Communication and Culture major provides the tools and analytic insight to collaborate with others across diverse cultural boundaries, document and analyze media tools and products, and advocate for change in a changing world.
+A Cultural Studies and Communication major provides the tools and analytic insight to collaborate with others across diverse cultural boundaries, document and analyze new digital media tools and products, and advocate for change in a changing world.
 Through Harrison Funds, we provide students with support for their own research and development projects, and we encourage students to explore professional practice through internships and study abroad opportunities.
-Here are the characteristics we see, in many different forms, in our COMM students:
+Here are the characteristics we see, in many different forms, in our CSAC students:

-A COMM major (on graduation from Clark) is:
+A CSAC major (on graduation from Clark) is:

 - a bridge-builder